 I like to make things simple.
 I simplify things because the process makes them easier to understand for me.
 That's also the way I think about The Architects Academy.
 It's a kind of Architecture School for beginners.
 Actually, I like to think it's

 Architecture School in 4 hours—that's 4 one-hour sessions about the essentials of what architects do and love.
 Let me be clear.
 My Academy does not replace a university experience.
 It does however teach you A TON in a very short period of time.

 I'm an expert in this field.
 I'm a licensed architect.
 And I've been practicing for over 25 years and I've worked on multi million dollar projects that have received all kinds of local and national awards.
 Just this year a project that I designed and managed with

 Joeb Moore was featured in the Wall Street Journal.
 It also just won only one of two Connecticut American Institute of Architects awards!
 But none of that matters if I can't share what I learned and know.
 My passion is teaching.
 And my favorite thing in the whole world is to connect students to information that transforms their lives.
 That's another reason why I started the Academy.

 One more thing...
 In the United States, If you want a good job—a fulfilling job—or maybe one that pays well, you're going to consider a university or college education.
 Particularly if you want to be a licensed architect.
-According to the College Board a "moderate" in-state public college last year averaged $23,410 and a private college averaged $46,272.
-Assuming that represents about 10 courses, all in, your spending between $2300 and $4600 per credit.
+According to Educationdata.org in the 2019-2020 academic year the average yearly price of tuition, fees, room, and board was $30,500.
+Assuming that represents about 10 courses, all in, you're spending $3050 per credit.
 Ok.
 So compare that to spending only $150 to figure out if what's next—or inspire you to take the next step.
-I might have just saved you in the neighborhood of $80,000 to $130,000 dollars.
+I might have just saved you in the neighborhood of $122,000 dollars.